 Still, you can enjoy longer battery life as the iPhone X offers you up to two hours longer durability when fully charged.
 That is likely thanks to being more power – efficient with its new A11 Bionic processor and other updates.

 6. Better image signal processor

-One of the features of iPhone X is that it has the new image signal processor, that enhances faster autofocus.
-It also has new pixel processor for better sharpness and texture.
+One of the features of the iPhone X is that it has the new image signal processor, which enhances faster autofocus.
+It also has a new pixel processor for better sharpness and texture.

 The new image signal processor can detect elements around the scene (like motion, peoples, and lighting conditions) to easily optimize photos before taking them.

 One of the biggest new features on the new iPhone X is that it has wireless charging, which utilizes the Qi coil.
 No more carrying wires around as the iPhone X offers you wireless charging. iPhone X utilizes the Qi coil for wireless charging.
 This technology allows Apple’s smartphone to get an instant refill by being placed on a pad which then refills the device without it needing to go near a plug.
 The coil allows you to use virtually any pad you can get.